 Children under six years of age always travel free of charge.
-Older children up to 15 or 17 years of age may also travel free or benefit from a discounted fare, depending on the route and class of travel – see the relevant booking page for details.
-We do not offer discounts for seniors.
+Older children up to 15 or 17 years of age or seniors may also travel free or benefit from a discounted fare, depending on the route and class of travel – see the relevant booking page for details.

 What is the difference between first and second class?

 First class seats are generally a little larger and offer additional legroom.
 The first class carriages also provide a less crowded and quieter environment as a result of the higher prices charged.
 Both classes have upholstered seats and access to the same on board catering services.
 For more information please click here.